Roar! Ikkakumon (JP)

 Gomamon: “It’s wasn’t Jou’s courage, but my own hard work!
 Probably!”

 Gomamon: “It’s because I’m just a nice guy, and besides, Joe would have fallen on his head!
 That’s why!”

 Thanks, Gomamon!
 That would have made a huge mess!

-Gomamon: “I had nothing better to do anyway.
-Hey, if you don’t believe me, then put up your dukes and let’s fight about it!”
+Gomamon: “I didn’t have anything better to do anyway.” *crouch and stare* Hey, if you don’t believe me, then put up your dukes and let’s fight about it!”

 Violence is the answer!

 Jou: “Thank you, Gomamon.
 We were saved because of you.”

 Joe: “Just chill, Gomamon!
 You’re the best, and heroes don’t have to fight!”